-The Code of Audit Practice for Local Government Bodies 2010 requires us to report to you if:
+The Code of Audit Practice requires us to report to you if:

-the information given in the Pension Fund Annual Report for the financial year for which the financial statements are prepared is not consistent with the financial statements; or

-• any matters relating to the pension fund have been reported in the public interest under section 8 of Audit Commission Act 1998 in the course of, or at the conclusion of, the audit.
+• the information given in the Pension Fund Annual Report and Accounts for the financial year for which the financial statements are prepared is not consistent with the financial statements; or any matters relating to the pension fund have been reported in the public interest under section 24 of the Local Audit and Accountability Act 2014 in the course of, or at the conclusion of, the audit.

-We have nothing to report in respect of these matters
+We have nothing to report in respect of these matters.